Wrexham and Denbigh Weekly Advertiser: Wrexham Registrar

+Beginnings of the Advertiser

 The first issue appeared on Saturday 11 March 1854 with the title Wrexham and Denbigh Weekly Advertiser, and Cheshire, Shropshire, Denbighshire, Flintshire, and North Wales Chronicle. it was a four-page broadsheet, priced 2d., 3d. if stamped.

 Appearing weekly allowed the newspaper to provide the latest news from Wrexham and Denbighshire but as a weekly publication, the newspaper had to pay the one penny stamp duty until it was abolished in 1855.
 The price was reduced after stamp duty was abolished.
 The first edition appeared on Saturday morning, followed by a second edition on Saturday evening.

 In 1867, the Advertiser held an anniversary dinner to celebrate its nineteen years of existence.
 The Mayor of Wrexham, Peter Walker, was invited but was unable to attend due to illness.
 The dinner was chaired by George Bradley and Charles George Bayley, with Mr. F. Sheard, overseer of the Advertiser office as a vice chair.
-The diners were entertained by a choir made up of Advertiser employees including D. Nicholson, H. Pickersgill, Jospeh Pugh, William Jones, William Wright, and T. Roberts.
+The diners were entertained by a choir made up of Advertiser employees including D. Nicholson, H. Pickersgill, Joseph Pugh, William Jones, William Wright, and T. Roberts.
 Alderman Jones gave the toast and commented that he wrote the leader for the first weekly issue in 1854.

 Its price was reduced to one penny in April 1895.
 In 1907 the day of publication was changed from a Friday to Thursday but the protests led to it being changed back to Friday less than a year later.

 There was a steady rise in the number of medical advertisements published in the Advertiser, rising from an average of three per issue in 1855 to an average of thirty-seven per issue in 1880.
 The average then began to fall, reaching an average of fourteen per issue in 1910.
 Advertisements for 'Dr Williams' Pink Pills for Pale People' (owned by Canadian Senator George Taylor Fulford) appeared frequently in the Advertisier in the early twentieth century.

 It published a Mold edition from 1909 and expanded to twelve pages in March 1914.
 It reduced to eight pages in September 1914.
 Due to the paper shortage, in February the Advertiser asked its agents only to order the number of copies that were regularly purchased and a month later, it informed its readers that it could only guarantee a copy to those who had placed an order with a newsagent.

 After World War I, the Advertiser was challenged by the new Wrexham Leader and in 1933 Bayley & Bradley was sold to Rowland Thomas (the managing director of Woodall, Minshall & Thomas) and the directors of the Leader.
 The last issue published by Bayley & Bradley appeared on 24 June 1933.
 Publication was moved to Oswestry.
 In 1936 the Advertiser was merged with the Wrexham Star to create the tabloid-style Wrexham Advertiser and Star.
 The Advertiser and Star ceased publication in December 1945; recommenced in April 1953 before finally ending in December 1957.
 The Wrexham Leader moved to twice weekly publication to replace the Advertiser and Star.